accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 #### [Criterion 7.1](#crit-7-1) [AA] Obsolete {id="crit-7-1"}

-This criterion had no equivalent in standard EN 301 549.
+This criterion had no equivalent in the EN 301 549 standard.
 It has been removed from the framework.

 ### [Topic 8](#topic-8): Mandatory elements {id="topic-8"}